 Today, most people consider marijuana a safe substance.
 Some use it recreationally to alter moods or to enhance a social experience.
-Others use marijuana for medicinal reasons such as long-term pain management.
+Others use marijuana for medicinal reasons, such as long-term pain management.

 In this article, we analyze these studies and what they might mean for a chronic marijuana user.
-We also provide you with alternatives to delta-9-THC if you want to continue using cannabis and cannabinoids but are a little concerned about the adverse effects.
+We also provide you with alternatives to delta-9-THC if you want to continue using cannabis and cannabinoids but are concerned about the adverse effects.

 Marijuana and the Endocannabinoid System

-The primary intoxicating component of cannabis is tetrahydrocannabinol, or THC for short.
+The primary intoxicating component of cannabis is tetrahydrocannabinol or THC for short.
 It is the substance in marijuana that causes users to feel high.
 THC mimics substances known as endocannabinoids, which the human body produces naturally.

 The endocannabinoid system is the subject of ongoing research, but cannabinoid receptors are found in the central nervous and peripheral nervous systems.
 Researchers believe the endocannabinoid system may play a role in: